Elliott bids for Compuware after seeking sale at rival

 BMC, in which Elliott affiliate Elliott International Capital holds a roughly 8 percent stake, agreed in June to add two of the hedge fund's nominees to its board.

-Elliott Management's $11 (6.79 pounds) per share offer for Compuware represents a 15.4 percent premium to its Friday close on the Nasdaq.
+Elliott Management's $11 per share offer for Compuware represents a 15.4 percent premium to its Friday close on the Nasdaq.
 Compuware's shares rose to just below the offer price on Monday.

 "We believe in the quality of Compuware's assets — however, its execution, profitability and growth have meaningfully underperformed," Elliott said in a letter to Compuware's board.